litestar-org/polyfactory/README.md

 source of truth for data generation.

-The factory parses the information stored in the pydantic model and generates a dictionary of kwargs that are passed to the `Person` class's init method.
+The factory parses the information stored in the pydantic model and generates a dictionary of kwargs that are passed to the `Person` class' init method.

 ### Build Methods

-`ModelFactory` exposes two build methods:
+The `ModelFactory` class exposes two build methods:

 - `.build(**kwargs)` - builds a single instance of the factory's model
 - `.batch(size: int, **kwargs)` - build a list of size n instances